The Whistleblower Suppression Loop

 What is the Whistleblower Suppression Loop at DHCW?

 Other staff watch.
 The lesson is clear: raising concerns is career-ending.
 Staff stop raising concerns.
 Problems go unreported.
 The board receives only curated information.
-Problems compound invisibly until they surface externally — through Senedd scrutiny, Employment Tribunal filings, or patient safety incidents.
+Problems compound invisibly until they surface externally — through Senedd scrutiny or patient safety incidents.

 The loop’s speed is what distinguishes it: each visible retaliation produces an immediate chilling effect across the remaining workforce.
 No gradual erosion is needed.